4H is a research based youth development program

 SKILL SHARE

 Leaders can also draw on the skills and talents of our adults to inform and design club activities and expand the life skills talent pool.
-Help us catalog the interests and skills of our club’s wider talent pool (COMING SOON).
+Cloverbuds in the community

 We’ll provide opportunities for kids and their families to opt into community engagement together.
 For example, car free trick or treating planning and sign decoration/setup for Spring Garden Street and other streets; could march in the Multnomah Days parade; annual Spring Garden block party (grow pumpkin starts to disseminate to neighbors at the block party?, plan kid activities to include at the block party); Spring Garden Park stewardship events specially designed for our group (e.g., plant a new tree to light up for winter holiday season since the current one died, taking care of the playground and splash pad with horticulturalist Heike Edossa), SOLVE cleanup earth day event.
 These opportunities are made available through our connections to the Multnomah Neighborhood Association, Multnomah Village Business Association and Portland Parks & Recreation.